docker/docs/install/install-dtr-offline.md

 By default, there is no authentication set on either the Docker Trusted Registry web admin interface or the Docker Trusted Registry.
-You can restrict access using an in-Docker Trusted Registry configured set of users (and passwords), or you can configure Docker Trusted Registry to use LDAP- based authentication.
+You can restrict access using an in-Docker Trusted Registry configured set of users (and passwords), or you can configure Docker Trusted Registry to use LDAP based authentication.

 See [Docker Trusted Registry Authentication settings](../configuration.md#authentication) for more details.